Government Contract Termination for Convenience Clause Lawyers

 FAR Termination for Convenience Clause & Settlement Proposal Lawyer FAR 52.249-2

-Served with a Government Contract Termination for Convenience (T4C contract) Notice Under FAR 52.249-2?
+Served with a Termination for Convenience of the Government (T4C contract) Notice Under FAR 52.249-2?
 Our Termination for Convenience Government Contract Lawyers Can Help You If You Stand to Risk Substantial Amounts.
 We Help Large and Small Businesses Nationwide to Avoid Common T for C Pitfalls and To Stand a Chance of Getting Paid Statutory Damages.

 We Work With Small Businesses and Large Contractors Facing Possible Loss of Substantial Amounts